 At the conclusion of the service, we “strip the altar,” meaning we take everything we can out of the chancel – all cloths, candles, kneelers, and everything else that is movable – leaving the altar area as bare as possible.
 This helps us reflect on the emptiness of the world without Jesus Christ.
 The Clergy then wash the altar with holy water and dried palms from Palm Sunday, a link to the triumphant arrival in Jerusalem that, in just a few days, became tragedy.
 The altar is scrubbed in five places, representing the five wounds of Jesus on the cross.
 At the exact moment the Clergy completes the washing, the organ stops and lights go down.
 The bare altar is left alone and abandoned.

 Maundy Thursday is the night when Jesus prayed and was later arrested in the Garden of Gethsemane following his observance of Passover.
 Thus we move from our service of Holy Eucharist and Stripping of the Altar to a prayer vigil in the side chapel.
 The sacrament reserved from that evening’s Eucharist is placed on the altar, which in this context, is called the “altar of repose.”
 Between the time of his death and resurrection, Holy Eucharist is not celebrated, which means bread and wine cannot be consecrated.
 In the chapel, we “stay with Jesus” in prayer, as he asked his disciples to keep watch while he struggled in the garden with his impending sacrifice.
 The reserved sacrament will be consumed on Good Friday.
-(Please note that the Maundy Thursday prayer vigil in the side chapel is suspended.)

 The Friday before Easter is Good Friday, on which the crucifixion of Jesus is remembered.
 Good Friday services focus upon prayer and reflection on the death of Christ.